Ray Longo

-Ray Longo is a mixed martial arts (MMA) coach, a stunt man and actor.
-Considered one of the top coaches in MMA, he is the Head coach of the Serra-Longo fight team.
-He has trained and cornered three UFC Champions, Matt Serra, Chris Weidman and Aljamain Sterling.
+Ray Longo is a mixed martial arts (MMA) coach, stunt man and actor.
+Considered one of the top coaches in MMA, he is the head coach of the Serra-Longo fight team.
+He has trained and cornered four UFC Champions: Matt Serra, Chris Weidman, Aljamain Sterling and the current bantamweight champion Merab Dvalishvili.

+Background

-Longo graduated from St. John’s University in 1980 and began working full time as an accountant while training a few fighters by night.
+Longo graduated from St. John’s University in 1980 with a Bachelor of Science in Accountancy and began working full time as an accountant while training a few fighters by night.
 After meeting Matt Serra, they formed the Serra-Longo fight team.

 As a striking coach, Longo takes extra precautions regarding fighter's health, including concussions.
 He is a certified instructor of Bruce Lee's Jeet Kun Do Concepts.

 Longo was a 2015 World MMA Awards Coach of The Year nominee.